-- 1. Post-secondary education attested by a diploma in medicine, biology, microbiology, veterinary medicine, pharmacology, bioinformatics or biomedicine, at the level of graduate diploma, Masters' degree or equivalent; and - 2.
+- 1. Completed post-secondary education attested by a diploma1 in medicine, biology, microbiology, veterinary medicine, nursing, pharmacology, bioinformatics, or biomedicine, at the level of Masters' degree or equivalent2; and - 2.
 At least three (3) years of work experience in microbiology; or a PhD degree in microbiology or equivalent (e.g. clinical microbiology specialisation, veterinary medicine specialisations, or a specialisation in any microbiology field).